Critical Analysis: Cybin (CLXPF) & Its Peers

-Cybin (OTCMKTS: CLXPF – Get Rating) is one of 680 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
-We will compare Cybin to similar companies based on the strength of its analyst recommendations, dividends, earnings, valuation, institutional ownership, profitability and risk.
+Cybin (OTCMKTS: CLXPF – Get Rating) is one of 680 public companies in the “Holding & other investment offices” industry, but how does it compare to its competitors?
+We will compare Cybin to related businesses based on the strength of its dividends, analyst recommendations, earnings, institutional ownership, profitability, risk and valuation.

-This is a breakdown of recent ratings and recommmendations for Cybin and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for Cybin and its competitors, as provided by MarketBeat.

 |Sell Ratings